These Are the Effects of Dehydration on Your Body, According to a Doctor

 Your heart has to work overtime.

-The reduction in blood volume results in the thickening of the blood, leading to “a decline in cardiac output, which affects the ability for our heart to supply fuel to our muscles,” says M. Ramin Modabber, MD, an orthopedic surgeon at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California.
+That reduction in blood volume from the decreased plasma results in the thickening of the blood.
+This, in turn, leads to "a decline in cardiac output, which affects the ability of our heart to supply fuel to our muscles," explains M. Ramin Modabber, MD, an orthopedic surgeon at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California.

 You get headaches.

-The thickening of your blood also affects one of your other very vital organs: the brain.
-As the thick blood struggles to move throughout your body, it causes your blood pressure to rise.
-This is why, according to Modabber, dehydration sufferers typically experience headaches, particularly if they’ve gone without water for a long period of time.
+The thickening of your blood also affects one of your other very vital organs: your brain.
+As this thick blood struggles to move throughout your body, it causes your blood pressure to rise.
+This is why, according to Modabber, dehydration sufferers typically experience headaches, particularly if they've gone without water for a longer period of time.

 Your brain has to reboot.

-When the brain isn’t receiving its normal allocated amount of water, its tissue fluid decreases—and as you can imagine, this only spells trouble for your body as a whole.
-You’re likely to struggle with memory issues and suffer from general confusion as a result of the tissue fluid decrease.
-And dehydration could also mean fainting spells used as a way to “reboot” your system.
+When the brain isn't receiving the necessary amount of water, its tissue fluid decreases—and as you can imagine, this only spells trouble for your body as a whole.
+You're likely to struggle with memory issues and suffer from general confusion as a result of the tissue fluid decrease.
+Oh, and dehydration could also mean fainting spells used as a way to "reboot" your system.

-“The brain does not like to be deprived of fuel/oxygen,” says Modabber.
-“So when dehydration progresses, brain function slows, or if severe, it has its way of protecting itself by ‘rebooting,’ causing you to faint.”
+"The brain does not like to be deprived of fuel [or] oxygen," says Modabber.
+"So when dehydration progresses, brain function slows—or if severe, it has its way of protecting itself by 'rebooting,' causing you to faint."